 Choosing Container and Trellis

-If you want to grow cucumbers vertically in containers, Choose a large container that holds at least 5 gallons of soil per plant and must be 15 to 20 inches deep.
+If you only have sufficient space for a few containers, then growing cucumbers vertically is an ideal option!
+So, you can grow cucumbers vertically in containers, Choose a large container that holds at least 5 gallons of soil per plant and must be 15 to 20 inches deep.
 Self-watering large containers are suitable for cucumbers because they give some support against drying out.
 How many cucumber plants you can grow in such a container depends on the variety you are planting.
 A vining variety grows tall and sends long roots, whereas bushier types are short.
 You can buy vertical cucumber trellis from amazon.

 There are many types of cucumber trellises you can use to support your plants.
 Choose a 4 to 6 feet tall trellis that is strong and doesn’t tumble.
 That’s the approximate height of the vine when it reaches maturity.
 If growing climbing varieties use “A-frame trellis” so that the plant crawl up and down from it easily.